Which European countries have opened their borders?

 If you're intending on coming to the EU for a holiday it's worth knowing the bloc's external borders are set to be closed until at least June 15.
 But that only applies if you're a non-EU citizen coming from a non-EU country.

-The EU Commission has called for the reopening of internal border by the end of June.
+The EU Commission has called for the reopening of the bloc's internal borders by the end of June.

 But it's all changing quickly, so here's our updated guide to the border situation in Europe this summer.